 - Obtain a copy (official or unofficial) of your undergraduate transcript that shows the undergraduate degree you have earned.
 You will need to bring this transcript with you to the University to be reviewed.

-- Complete the formal common admission application and pay the $60.00 application fee online.
+- Complete the formal graduate admission application and pay the $60.00 application fee online.

 - After you have met with the appropriate advisor and your non-matriculated status has been approved and processed by the Dean's office, you may check the date when non-matriculated students may begin registering and register in person at the Registrar's Office (Kelley Administrative Center, ground floor).

 - No recommendations are needed at this time.
 Recommendations and official transcripts are needed when you apply for full matriculation.